telerik/kendo-react-kb/docs/treeview-search.md

 ---
-title: TreeView Search
+title: Enable Search through the TreeView Data
-description: How to search in TreeView.
+description: An example on how to enable the search through the data of the KendoReact TreeView.
 type: how-to
-page_title: TreeView Search | KendoReact TreeView
+page_title: Enable the Search through the TreeView Data | KendoReact TreeView
 slug: treeview-search
-position:
-tags:
+tags: treeview, kendoreact, search, data
 ticketid: 1408162
 res_type: kb
 category: knowledge-base
 ---

 ## Environment

 <table>
     <tbody>
 	    <tr>